-After examining the three exceptions, it is apparent that the facts you have presented do not fall within any of the exceptions to the general prohibition against a public official or employee accepting, soliciting, or using his position to secure anything of value from a party that is regulated by or interested in matters before the official's or employee's public agency.
-As noted above, the Board has promulgated an administrative rule requiring payment of expenses by regulated colleges.
-The Board's administrative rule conflicts with the prohibitions of R.C.
-102.03 (D) and (E).
-This is an issue that must be examined.
+After examining the three exceptions, it is apparent that the facts you have presented do not fall within any of the three exceptions to the general prohibition against a public official or employee accepting, soliciting, or using his position to secure anything of value from a party that is regulated by or interested in matters before the official's or employee's public agency.

+Exception Provided by R.C.
+102.03 (H)